 Get these snack organization tips and have your kids be responsible for their own after school snack.

-If you enjoyed this article and are looking for more family friendly tips, Household tips, family travel ideas and busy weeknight meals join the Happy Mom Hacks newsletter and never miss a new article again.
-Bonus for joining you will receive my free printable Ultimate Family Travel Checklist.
+If you enjoyed this article and are looking for more family-friendly tips, Household tips, family travel ideas, and busy weeknight meals join the Happy Mom Hacks newsletter and never miss a new article again.
+Bonus for joining you will receive my free printable Weekly Meal Planner and Grocery list to make your weeknights less hectic.

 Don’t Forget to Pin This